Brazilian Bombshell Suelyn Medeiros Stuns In Teeny Bikini Before Changing Into Yoga Jumpsuit

 Brazilian Bombshell Suelyn Medeiros set pulses racing with a number of pictures shared on Instagram throughout the week.

-The model is known for her work in R&B and Latin music videos, and has acted in the films Dysfunctional Friends and Perfect Combination.
-In addition, she is a social media star, followed by 2.8 million fans, and has her own clothing line, called Bombshell by Suelyn.
+The model is known for her work in R&B and Latin music videos and has acted in the films Dysfunctional Friends and Perfect Combination.
+In addition, she is a social media star followed by 2.8 million fans and has her own clothing line called Bombshell by Suelyn.

-The South American is quick to share updates about her life, and is no stranger to posting sultry or fun photos of herself.
+The South American is quick to share updates about her life and is no stranger to posting sultry or fun photos of herself.

 In one picture, she is wearing a neon yellow fitness jumpsuit from her own Bombshell line, which features a low criss-cross back.
-She completed the look with a high ponytail with matching neon scrunchtie, matching yellow shoes, and sunglasses.
+She completed the look with a high ponytail with matching neon scrunchie, matching yellow shoes, and sunglasses.

-The shot was taken during a hike, and boasts a stunning view of the Los Angeles skyline.
+The shot was taken during a hike and boasts a stunning view of the Los Angeles skyline.
 The picture earned over 35,000 likes and 190 comments.

 Though Suelyn often poses in her own clothing, she also models for other brands.
 Earlier in the week, Suelyn modeled a strapless hot pink cocktail dress from the clothing company Fashion Nova.